General Camp Questions:

 Our scholarship requirements include a written letter expressing your financial need, what you can contribute, your child’s desire to participate in Fiddle Camp, and parent volunteer hours at Fiddle Camp.

-Tuition may be split in 2 payments as long as the balance is paid by May 20 we can work it out.
+Tuition may be split in 2 payments, and as long as the balance is paid by May 4, we can work it out.

 What is your refund policy if we need to cancel?